 What are the goals of Occupational Therapy?

-Increasing function and independence in regards to physical disability and limitations to enable a person to perform the activities alone, with limited help, or with the use of devices.
+The goal is to increase function and independence in regards to physical disability and limitations in order to enable a person to perform the activities alone, with limited help, or with the use of devices.
 With occupational therapy treatment, a person can become more independent.

 What kind of treatments are used in OT?